straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## Scrub
+What to do with bad/missing data
-Can leave bad/missing data out if <1% or could replace it with average data
+- Can simply leave it out if <1%
+- Use imputer module to replace it with average data from that column

 ```python
 imputer = SimpleImputer(missing_values=np.nan, strategy='mean')